Studying the relationships between fungi, knowledge, environments and societies.

 Journal of Ethnomycology

-A quarterly publication dedicated to the relationships between fungi, cultures and societies.
+An audiovisual and documentary review dedicated to the relationships between fungi, societies, knowledge and environments.

 News